2020 Córdoba wildfires: Background

 The center Argentine region, primarily the Córdoba Province, has a temperate climate with a low-humidity winter.
 Rainfall season is limited to the spring and summer, while winters usually lack rains.
 This has been changing to a more humid climate, according to some opinions, due to climate change.

 During August 2020, the center region of Argentina experienced a drought, aggravated by an increase in winds, which favored the spread of wildfires.
 Particularly, the Sierras de Córdoba Mountains Range went by over 100 days without rains, with temperatures reaching 39 C. The El Niño–Southern Oscillation phenomenon was, by September 2020, in a neutral phase, with an increase of a La Niña phenomenon likelihood.

-The Córdoba vegetation cover is composed of "native mount" species (trees such as Prosopis (Spanish: algarrobos), Pepper trees (molles), Desert hackberries (talas), espinillos, quebrachos), thorny shrubs, and in mountain areas grasslands with dry grasses.
+The Córdoba vegetation cover is composed of "native mount" species—trees such as Prosopis (Spanish: algarrobos), pepper trees (molles), desert hackberries (talas), espinillos, and quebrachos—thorny shrubs, and in mountain areas grasslands with dry grasses.
 This vegetation is a big combustion risk during the dry season.

 Winter months usually harbor the most wildfires, with August being the month with the largest number of fires.
-In the 1999-2017 period, 5,528 fires stroke the Córdoba Mountains, affecting 700385 ha.
-In the 21st Century, the largest number of fires was registered in 2003, with 364 fires, and the biggest affected areas being recorded in 2013, with 106206 ha.
+In the 1999–2017 period, 5,528 fires stroke the Córdoba Mountains, affecting 700385 ha.
+In the 21st century, the largest number of fires was registered in 2003, with 364 fires, and the biggest affected areas being recorded in 2013, with 106206 ha.

 95% of wildfires in Argentina are a consequence of human action, some intentional and others caused by neglect or carelessness after bonfires, the dropping of cigarette butts, or the burning of trash getting out of control.
 Some intentional fires are believed to have been started by ranchers to clean pastures for further agricultural or husbandry usage of lands, and others for real state use, such as the construction of gated communities.